EmersonManabuAraki/TIL/rails/using_or_with_joins_in_rails_5.md

   .or(Character.where(gender: :male))
 ```

-It will cause the next error:
+This will cause the next error:

 ```
 ArgumentError: Relation passed to #or must be structurally compatible.
 Imcompatible values: [:joins]